-We currently don’t have a product to cover this type of service, but our customers normally install two DN servers (usually Berkeley bind but others are possible) and put the RRs there.
+We currently don’t have a product to cover this type of service, but our customers normally install two DNS servers (usually Berkeley bind but others are possible) and put the RRs there.

 These are the servers declared in IR.21 section 17 “List of PMN authoritative DNS server IP addresses and names”